How to calculate food cost percentage for your restaurant

 • Check your stocks daily to make sure you're using everything;

-• Use 100% of your produce (peels to make broths, anti-gaspi cooking, fermentation techniques or jarring);
+• Use 100% of your produce (peels to make broths, low-waste cooking techniques such as fermentation or jarring);

-• Choose good products that offer the best value for money (local and seasonal products, short distribution channels, etc.).
+• Choose good products that offer the best value for money (local and seasonal products, short distribution channels like farm-to-table, etc.).

 • Create data sheets, weigh ingredients and standardize portions;